wp-plugins/awesome-flickr-gallery-plugin/README.txt

 * Fast and light - uses intelligent caching to load galleries instantly
 * Support for both Public and Private photos
 * Create multiple galleries with different parameters
-* Select Photos from your Flickr Photostream, a Photoset, a Gallery or a Group
+* Select Photos from your Flickr Photostream, a Photoset, a Gallery, a Group or a set of tags
 * 2 Powerful slideshow options with thumbnail slider navigation
+* Multiple sorting options available so that you don't have to rely on Flickr's sorting options
 * Customizable image sizes with cropping settings
 * Infinitely customizable with custom CSS field
 * Fits into a sidebar widget too